slasktrat/com.tibber/README.md

 &nbsp;
 ### Release Notes

+#### 1.0.9
+- Fixed #12
+&nbsp;
 #### 1.0.8
 - Added 4 new trigger and 4 new condition cards for price at today's lowest/highest and above/below a set average
-- Added fallback code for re-initiating Pulse subscription if no data for 10 minutes &nbsp;
+- Added fallback code for re-initiating Pulse subscription if no data for 10 minutes
+&nbsp;
 #### 1.0.6
 - Added condition cards for lowest/highest price among the next [x] hours
 - Added cost calculation to Pulse for users without a (paying) subscription, based on nordpool prices.
 Note: Net spot prices/without any taxes, fees, etc.
 - Minor fixes
 &nbsp;
 #### 1.0.4
 - Fixed flow triggers broken in 2.0
 &nbsp;
 #### 1.0.3
-- Registering capability value before triggering flow action (fixed issue #5) &nbsp;
+- Registering capability value before triggering flow action (fixed issue #5)
+&nbsp;
 #### 1.0.2
 - Added support for Pulse without a (paying) subscription (N.B. cost is not available without subscription so accumulated cost will never have any value and cost related triggers will never fire)
 &nbsp;
 #### 1.0.1
-- Added trigger cards for lowest/highest price among the next [x] hours &nbsp;
+- Added trigger cards for lowest/highest price among the next [x] hours
+&nbsp;
 #### 1.0.0
 - Initial public version